15 Sources

 Source: TechCrunch

-The massive funding round for Thinking Machines Lab, a company launched only in February 2025 with no revenue or products yet, underscores the intense competition in the AI sector 3.
-It joins a growing list of AI startups founded by former OpenAI executives, including Anthropic and Safe Superintelligence, which have also attracted significant funding and talent 3.
+The massive funding round for Thinking Machines Lab, a company launched only in February 2025 with no revenue or products yet, underscores the intense competition and investor interest in the AI sector 3.
+The startup joins a growing list of AI companies founded by former OpenAI executives, including Anthropic and Safe Superintelligence, which have also attracted significant funding and talent 3.

 Summarized by